yuqiii-wang/KnowledgeNotes/math/finance/financing/repo_practices.md

 The most accurate and easiest REPO rate estimation is to use the most recent (spot rate) same security dealing price and REPO rate.
 The market reference price and rate are accurate unless market observed high volatility, e.g., black swan events.

+The validity of last price/repo rate can be measured by benchmark fluctuation.
+For example, if SOFR stayed within $\sigma^2<100 \text{ bp}$ over the last few days (had just fluctuated within 10 bp), it can be said that the monetary market was stable and the last traded repo rate of a bond still holds.

 If market price/rate reference is not available, the below formula can be used.